 THE LOCAL GOVERNMENT LEADERSHIP ACADEMY (LGLA) supports and promotes education and training for local government and First Nations elected officials and senior administrators throughout the Province of British Columbia.

-The LGLA Certificate Program is designed to support and encourage elected officials to enhance their leadership skills and knowledge.
-This Certificate Program is limited to elected officials only.
+The LGLA Certificate Program is designed to support and encourage elected officials to enhance their leadership skills and knowledge to help enable effective local governance.
+Benefits of obtaining a certificate include:

 CATHY WATSON was a long-serving employee of the Ministry of Community, Sport and Cultural Development and was one of the original, founding members of the Local Government Leadership Academy.
 She was a dedicated proponent of local government and First Nations relations, education and leadership training and made many lasting contributions in this area.
 Sadly, Cathy passed away in May of 2015.